 - Partner with UW service owners and managers and the IT vendors with whom the UW has an active or pending business relationship, in order to help vendors provide products and services that meet the UW’s accessibility standards.

-- Engage with other postsecondary IT accessibility leaders throughout Washington state to share resources and promising practices, and to work together on projects and activities of mutual interest.
+- Engage with other postsecondary IT accessibility leaders throughout Washington State and nationwide to share resources and promising practices, and to work together on projects and activities of mutual interest.

 - Provide Siteimprove for web accessibility checking, and offer training and support to users to ensure it’s effectively utilized.
 Continue to explore the feasibility of expanding to an enterprise-level Siteimprove license.